yrezgui/furaito/README.md

 No data is stored.
 The processing is done directly in the browser.

 Have a look to [my website](http://www.yrezgui.com/) or [blog](https://medium.com/@yrezgui).

+#### Demo

+You can play with it here: http://www.yrezgui.com/furaito/